We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Wells got his break — and the Newsboy nickname — in 1997, reading breakfast news for Graeme Hill on Auckland student radio station 95bFM.
-It was at bFM that Wells first partnered with DJ Mikey Havoc (real name Michael Roberts), later describing him as "the funniest guy" he'd ever met.
+It was at bFM that Wells first partnered with DJ Mikey Havoc (real name Michael Roberts), later describing him as "the funniest guy" he'd ever met, "Even if all he does is just give one of those looks the the camera, he's funny."

-When the music station closed down the following year, Wells and Havoc partnered for a series of shows on Television New Zealand: among them three seasons of Havoc and Newsboy's Sell-Out Tour, Havoc 2000 Deluxe and Havoc's Luxury Suites and Conference Facility (they also did specials on Miami and The Big Day Out, and satirised the gay tendencies of Gore, an episode that would return to haunt Wells in ugly fashion on a return visit.)
+When the music station closed down the following year, Wells and Havoc partnered for a series of shows on TVNZ: among them, three seasons of Havoc and Newsboy's Sell-Out Tour, Havoc 2000 Deluxe and Havoc's Luxury Suites and Conference Facility (they also did specials on Miami and The Big Day Out, and satirised the gay tendencies of Gore, an episode that would return to haunt Wells in ugly fashion on a return visit.)

 Wells argued in a 2001 Listener feature that the pair didn't use scripts "because we're lazy and badly prepared".
 But the pair's unpredictable, fly by the seat of the pants approach also helped explain their appeal.

 Spin-off show The Unauthorised History of New Zealand had already debuted 2006.
 Again Wells hosted.
-The show poked fun at the country's recent past, largely by revisiting material from television archives.
+The show poked fun at the country's recent past, presenting an alternative vision of New Zealand with material scoured from television archives.
 Wells says his hosting style was a "lame attempt" to rip-off Kenneth Cumberland, presenter of classic 1981 series Landmarks.

-In 2018 came news of Wells' most high profile television gig to date: joining TVNZ's primetime post-news show Seven Sharp, alongside Hilary Barry.
+In 2018 came news of Wells' most high profile television gig to date.
+He joined Hilary Barry as co-host of TVNZ's primetime post-news show Seven Sharp.
 Wells commented on the news in typical style: "It's nice to be a part of a grown-up, credible, ratings juggernaut rather than the low-rating, late-night schedule fillers I'm usually involved in."

-Wells continues to co-host Radio Hauraki's breakfast show with Matt Heath, where he has done many comical impressions of the Seven Sharp host he replaced, Mike Hosking.
-Wells dislikes being interviewed, and is part of the team providing an alternative view of rugby on online series Champagne Rugby.
+Wells' comedic persona is still found, continuing to co-host Radio Hauraki's breakfast show with Matt Heath, where he has done many comical impressions of the Seven Sharp host he replaced, Mike Hosking.

 Sources include